[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 For this three-week motorcycle trip, I needed clothes:

-• capable of managing large thermal amplitudes;
+• capable of handling large thermal amplitudes;

-• which do not attract odors;
+• which do not retain odors;

 • which wick away perspiration;